b7campbell/mock-c-compiler/README.md

 # mock-c-compiler

 This compiler parses a c-like imperative language into llvm bytecodes.
 The base of this compiler is taken from lsegal's "my_toy_compiler" article and git repository.
-Huge thanks to him for his jumps tart on this process.
+Huge thanks to him for his jumpstart on a normally very unapproachable task.
+Read more at [his article](http://gnuu.org/2009/09/18/writing-your-own-toy-compiler/) and his project repo on [github](https://github.com/lsegal/my_toy_compiler).

 Ideally future development will move from its currently lightweight to a more compelte C-compiler.

 | *Quick Facts*     |                   |
 |-------------------|------------------:|